azadbolour/programming-practices/TopicBacklog.md

 * Spring boot.
 * SDN - Software-Defined Networking.
 * Basic network security.
-* Category theory and its influence in programming.
 * Parsing in general, and functional parsing in particular.
 * Domain-specific languages.
 * Sharding and replication implementation strategies, in Dynamo, Cassandra, ...